josetapadas/jose-tapadas-web/content/pages/about.md

 ---
 template: page
 title: about me
-slug: about-me
+slug: about
 draft: false
-socialImage: '/photo.jpg'
 ---
 I am recovering Electrotechnical engineer turned software developer.
 Professionally, for the past years, I've been working mostly as a full stack developer, working with Ruby on Rails and ReactJS.

-Currently I'm broadening my academical knowledge and experience in the fields of Deep Learning and statistics.
+Currently I'm broadening my academical knowledge and experience in the fields of Deep Learning and Statistics.

 ![ubs](/media/ubs.png)